 The Chartered Professional Accountants of Ontario Act, 2017, and the CPA Ontario By-law and Regulations charge the Professional Conduct Committee (the “Committee”) with the responsibility for administering the CPA Code of Professional Conduct (the “Code”) and Student Code of Conduct (the “Student Code”).
 This includes the responsibility to review complaints and determine whether a breach of the Code or the Student Code may have taken place.

 The Committee may consider information received from any source a complaint and review and investigate accordingly.
 The Committee may also delegate its authority to the Vice President, Standards Enforcement.

 The Committee is comprised of experienced volunteer members of the profession and public representatives appointed by CPA Ontario Council.

 The Committee is investigative, not adjudicative, and any conclusions reached by the Committee, including any guidance or admonishment provided to the respondent, are based on information obtained through the investigative process that has not been tested in a formal hearing.

-The Code encompasses ethical principles and competency standards aimed at protecting the public and achieving orderly and courteous conduct within the profession.
-Compliance with the Code often involves the exercise of professional judgment on the part of a CPA and, accordingly, the Committee, which is charged with the administration of the Code, is given broad discretionary authority under the CPA Ontario By-law and Regulations.
+The Code and the Student Code encompass ethical principles and competency standards aimed at protecting the public and achieving orderly and courteous conduct within the profession.
+Compliance with the Code or the Student Code often involves the exercise of professional judgment on the part of a CPA or a student and, accordingly, the Committee, which is charged with the administration of the Code and the Student Code, is given broad discretionary authority under the CPA Ontario By-law and Regulations.

 As a member, student or firm of CPA Ontario, should you be the subject of a complaint, you are required to co-operate with CPA Ontario’s regulatory process.
 This requirement is imposed by Rule 104 of the CPA Code of Professional Conduct and Rule 402 of the Student Code of Conduct.